FeletexGee/FeletexGee/README.md

 > Hope to explore the world of algorithms.
 Also interested with Computational Chemistry and Organic Chemistry.

 - Chinese student,freshman(Chemistry field).
-- I hate chem lab courses a little bit.
-- zh-CN / en-US
+- zh-CN / en-US | planning ja-jp
-- learning Python, plan to learn [Machine Learning For Beginners](https://github.com/microsoft/ML-For-Beginners). ~Picking up C++ again now.~
+- learning Python.
 - Really,really lazy.